Mysticism in the Great Traditions

 - Year 2, Year 3 or Year 4

 Mystical beliefs and practices appear to exist in all religious traditions, but their comparative study is not without significant theoretical and methodological challenges.
 The course will begin by situating the academic study of mysticism within the wider religious studies field but will identify some of the issues particular to this area of academic interest.
 Scholars who have worked in this discipline will be identified and their writings examined.
 The problem of applying the "mysticism" appellation to non-Christian religious traditions will be acknowledged and efforts to address the issue will be critiqued.
 Major theses in the contemporary study of mysticism will be illustrated through reference to a number of the world's religious traditions including the Abrahamic faiths, Buddhism, Hinduism and African religions.

 On successful completion of the course, a student will:

-- have acquired a basic knowledge of mysticism in different traditions
+give a basic comparative account of mysticism in different traditions

-- be able to critically evaluate and apply these theoretical approaches to the study of mysticism
+critically evaluate and apply a number of theoretical approaches to the study of mysticism

 Scope and syllabus

 - A Brief History of the Academic Study of Mysticism

 - Terms and Methodologies in the Academic Study of Mysticism